 DIVE's Summer 2021 Magazine is Out Now!

-Our Summer 2021 Print Issue is out now, and this Spring, we're diving even deeper into the underwater world than we did back in the Spring magazine - in fact, we're diving as deep as it is possible to dive anywhere on planet Earth, as we take a look at the rise in submersible diving.
+Our Summer 2021 Print Issue is out now, and this Summer, we're diving even deeper into the underwater world than we did back in the Spring magazine - in fact, we're diving as deep as it is possible to dive anywhere on planet Earth, as we take a look at the rise in submersible diving.
 Order your copy now or subscribe for a year from just £9.99*

 Scuba diving was once a specialist niche activity, but today can be enjoyed for a modest price in any holiday resort.
 Until recently, deep-sea submersible diving was also a specialist niche activity, the exclusive preserve of scientists – and billionaires.
 Advances in technology are making submersibles more accessible, however, and although they might not be in the average holiday resort brochure just yet, Mark 'Crowley' Russell takes a look at that might not be as far into the future as it might first appear...